CrazyHarry/Audit-trail/rest-server/README.md

 To learn more about business network cards, read [this section on business network cards](../audit-trail-network#business-network-cards).

 ### REST Server
-The REST server allows users to have these interactions through HTTPS and REST commands, frequently used in front-end applications.
+The REST server allows users to have these interactions through HTTP-based REST commands, frequently used in front-end applications.

 However, the REST server needs to obtain and store the business network card of it's user to authenticate them correctly.
-This is the `Business Card Storage` in the architecture picture above.
+This is the `Business Card Storage` in the architecture scheme above.

 It's really important to understand that the `Business Card Storage` will store all user's business network cards, which if compromised, will allow a malicious intruder to access all identites stored in this storage.